-WiSec '18, Stockholm, Sweden © 2018 ACM, 978-1-4503-5731-9/18/06...\$15.00 of sensors on-board these devices, however, expose an additional attack surface which, if not adequately protected, could be potentially exploited to leak private user information.
+Wrist-wearables such as smartwatches and fitness bands are gaining popularity among mobile users, and will continue to be a prevalent mobile technology in the future [3].
+The presence of a diverse set of sensors on-board these devices, however, expose an additional attack surface which, if not adequately protected, could be potentially exploited to leak private user information.
 Weak or absent access control and security policies vis-á-vis some of these sensors have further compounded this problem.
-The research literature is rife with proposals that demonstrate how data from wrist-wearable sensors can be abused to infer private user information, such as, keystrokes, activities and behavior [26, 30-32, 43, 47, 48, 50, 51].
-The continuous placement of wrist-wearables on users' body, coupled with their unique design and usage, also puts them at a significantly higher risk of being targeted for such privacy threats.
+The research literature is rife with proposals that demonstrate how data from wrist-wearable sensors can be abused to infer private user information, such as, keystrokes, activities and behavior [32], [48], [30], [31], [47], [43], [51], [50], [26].
+The continuous placement of wristwearables on users' body, coupled with their unique design and usage, also puts them at a significantly higher risk of being targeted for such privacy threats.